-Marcia L. Roth, KCTCS Board Vice Chair, lives in Louisville, Kentucky, and serves as the executive director of the Mary Byron Project, a public grant-making charity fostering innovations and strategies to end domestic violence.
+Ms. Marcia L. Roth, KCTCS Board Vice Chair, lives in Louisville, Kentucky, and serves as the executive director of the Mary Byron Project, a public grant-making charity fostering innovations and strategies to end domestic violence.
 A graduate of Northwestern University, she has served on numerous boards at the local, state, and national levels.
 Ms. Roth has lectured, written, and trained extensively in the field of domestic violence.
-She is a member of the Kentucky Commission on Women, the Jefferson County Domestic Violence Prevention Coordinating Council and the Library Foundation Board.
-In June 2011, Ms. Roth was elected as KCTCS Board Vice Chair for a Board Officer term that ends June 30, 2013.
+She is a member of the Kentucky Commission on Women and the Jefferson County Domestic Violence Prevention Coordinating Council.
+In June 2013, Ms. Roth was re-elected as KCTCS Board Vice Chair for a Board Officer term that ends June 30, 2015.
 Her term as regent ends in 2014.

 Ms. Ginger M. Carroll lives in Chavies, Kentucky.
 She is a 2009 graduate of Hazard Community and Technical College (HCTC).
 She is currently pursuing a Bachelor’s of Science in Business/Marketing at Morehead State University.
 Ms. Carroll is currently employed at HCTC as an Administrative Assistant for Student Support Services and serves as a Co-Supervisor for Christian Campus Ministries.
 She previously served on the Board of Regents as an elected student representative in 2007-08 and 2008-09.
 Ms. Carroll is active in the Order of the Eastern Star as well as other charities.
 In August 2012, Ms. Carroll was elected to the KCTCS Board of Regents to serve as the Occupational/Technical College Staff Regent.
 Ms. Carroll’s term as staff regent ends in October 2015.